Music

 Intent:

 At the Pathfinder C of E School, it is the belief that every child should have access to a high quality music education.
 Every pupil possesses the natural ability to be able to appreciate music.
 This ability will be nurtured and refined as they progress through their school years to enable them to flourish as versatile and skillful musicians.
-Music lesson are taught by a specialist music teacher delivering a high-quality music education that will engage and inspire children to develop a love of music and their talent as musicians, and so increase their self-confidence, creativity and sense of achievement.
+Music lessons are taught weekly and aim to engage and inspire children to develop a love of music and their talent as musicians, and so increase their self-confidence, creativity and sense of achievement.

 Our Music curriculum is designed to engage, inspire and challenge pupils, equipping them with the knowledge and skills to appreciate, critique and compose music.
 As pupils progress, they should develop a critical engagement with music, allowing them to compose, and to listen with discrimination to the best in the musical canon.